 Data Arc is used for tracking attendance.
 Each student is responsible for clocking themselves in/out.
 Students may clock in/out of Data Arc using their cell phone once at the assigned clinical facility.
 No other student is to sign another student in/out.
 Falsifying Data Arc information will be considered academic dishonesty and treated as such in the disciplinary process.
-Students are allowed 3 missed clock in/out occurrences for the semester.
+Students are allowed 2 missed clock in/out occurrences for the semester.
 Students must notify the DCE as soon as possible if he/she failed to clock in/out.
-After 3 occurrences, 1 point will be deducted per occurrence from the student's final grade for RSPT 2266.
+After 2 occurrences, 1 point will be deducted per occurrence from the student's final grade for RSPT 1267.

-Students may miss a total of twenty four (24) hours of clinic without affecting their final grade.
+Students may miss a total of twelve (12) hours of clinic without affecting their final grade.
 The student must document the sick day in DataArc.
 Any other absence(s) (ex.
-Sick day, leaving clinic early) over the allotted twenty four (24) hours will result in a 5 point deduction per occurrence from the student's final grade for RSPT 2266.
-If a student will be absent for a clinic, he/she must contact the shift supervisor at their assigned clinical facility 30 minutes prior to their scheduled clinical report time.
+Sick day, leaving clinic early) over the allotted twelve (12) hours will result in a 5 point deduction per occurrence from the student's final grade for RSPT 1267.
+If a student will be absent for a clinic, he/she must contact the shift supervisor at their assigned clinical facility at least 30 minutes prior to their scheduled clinical report time.
 Please refer to the Phone List handout for appropriate contact numbers for each clinical facility.
 He/she must also leave a message on the DCE's office telephone (806-716-4624) at least 25 minutes prior to their scheduled clinical report time.
-Failure to contact the DCE and/or shift supervisor as indicated above will result in a no call/no show.
-There will be a 10 point deduction for each no call/no show occurrence from the student's final grade for RSPT 2266.
+Failure to contact the DCE and shift supervisor as indicated above will result in a no call/no show.
+There will be a 10 point deduction for each no call/no show occurrence from the student's final grade for RSPT 1267.
 Clinical absences cannot be made up.

 It is important for students to arrive at clinical facilities on time.
 A student will be considered tardy if they arrive 10 minutes after the assigned clinical report time.
 The student should call the shift supervisor at their assigned clinical facility if he/she will be tardy.
-Students are allowed two tardies for the semester.
-Each tardy, after the allowed two, will result in an eight (8) hour absence.
+Two tardies will equal an absence.

-If a student must leave the clinical facility during clinical hours, he/she must contact DCE first.
+Students may not leave the clinical facility during clinical hours without first obtaining permission from the DCE.
 When permission is granted, the DCE will then notify the shift supervisor at the clinical facility.
-A student may not leave clinic more than 15 minutes early without consent of the DCE.
-If a student leaves their assigned clinical facility greater than 15 minutes early without consent of the DCE, 2 points will be deducted from their final grade for RSPT 2266 and may result in disciplinary action.
+If a student leaves their assigned clinical facility greater than 15 minutes early without consent of the DCE, 2 points will be deducted from their final grade for RSPT 1267.